CR Sub-Laplacian Comparison and Liouville-type Theorem in a Complete Noncompact Sasakian Manifold: Introduction

 on the ball $B\left( R\right) $ of a large enough radius $R$ which depends only on $b$. \end{theorem}

-\begin{remark} By comparing the Yau's gradient estimate (\ref{112b}), we need an extra assumption \ (\ref{112a}) to obtain the CR subgradient estimate (\ref {112}) due to the natural of sub-Laplacian in pseudohermitian geometry.
-However, we do obtain an extra estimate on the derivative of pseudoharmonic functions $u(x)$ along the missing direction of characteristic vector field $ T$. \end{remark}
+\begin{remark} By comparing the Yau's gradient estimate (\ref{112b}), we need an extra assumption \ (\ref{112a}) to obtain the CR subgradient estimate (\ref{112}) due to the natural of sub-Laplacian in pseudohermitian geometry.
+However, we do obtain an extra estimate on the derivative of pseudoharmonic functions $u(x)$ along the missing direction of characteristic vector field $T$. \end{remark}

 We briefly describe the methods used in our proofs.
 In section $2$, we first introduce some basic materials in a pseudohermitian $(2n+1)$-manifold.
 Then we are able to get the CR Bochner-type estimate and derive some key Lemmas.
-In section $3$, let $\left( M,\text{ }J,\text{ }\theta \right) $ be a complete noncompact pseudohermitian $(2n+1)$-manifold with the CR sub-Laplacian comparison property, we obtain subgradient estimates for positive pseudoharmonic functions.
+In section $3$, we give a proof of sub-Laplacian comparison theorem in a complete noncompact pseudohermitian $(2n+1)$-manifold of vanishing pseudohermitian torsion tensors.
+In section $4$, let $\left( M,\text{ }J,\text{ } \theta \right) $ be a complete noncompact pseudohermitian $(2n+1)$-manifold with the CR sub-Laplacian comparison property, we obtain subgradient estimates for positive pseudoharmonic functions.
 As a consequence, the natural analogue of Liouville-type theorem for the sub-Laplacian holds in a complete noncompact pseudohermitian $(2n+1)$-manifold of nonnegative pseudohermitian Ricci curvature tensor and vanishing torsion.
-In section $4$, we give a proof of sub-Laplacian comparison theorem in a complete noncompact pseudohermitian $ (2n+1)$-manifold of vanishing pseudohermitian torsion tensors and nonnegative pseudohermitian Ricci curvature tensors.
-In appendix\textbf{\ A} , we get the CR sub-Laplacian comparison property (\ref{2010cc}) in $\left( \mathbf{H}^{n},\text{ }\mathbf{J},\text{ }\mathbf{\theta }\right) $ by a straightforward computation.

 \textbf{Acknowledgments. }The first author would like to express his thanks to Prof. S.-T. Yau for the inspiration, Prof. C.-S. Lin, director of Taida Institute for Mathematical Sciences, NTU, for constant encouragement and supports, and Prof. J.-P. Wang for his inspiration of sublaplacian comparison geometry.
 The work would be not possible without their inspirations and supports.
 Part of the project was done during J.~Tie's visits to Taida Institute for Mathematical Sciences.